 This event was a part of UMF’s interdisciplinary “Storyfest,” a year-long exploration of story and storytelling.
 Thanks to Dr. Steven Quackenbush of Psychology and his UMF colleagues who have made this series – and Peggy and Jo’s participation in it -possible.

 Western Maine Storytellers at Farmington Grange

-Five local story tellers from Western Maine Storytelling and the Western Order of Dedicated Storytellers (WOODS) will share tales, legends, and personal stories on Thursday, 1 December 1st, from 7:00-8:15pm at the Farmington Grange at 124 Bridge St., Rt.
-43 West Farmington.
-Curated by Peggy Yocom and entitled “Tales for a Long Winter’s Night,” the program is intended for adults and older children.
-The event is free and open to the public.
-Light refreshments will be served.
+Five local story tellers from Western Maine Storytelling and the Western Order of Dedicated Storytellers (WOODS) shared tales, legends, and personal stories at the Farmington Grange, West Farmington.
+Curated by Peggy Yocom and entitled “Tales for a Long Winter’s Night,” the program was for adults and older children.

 - Peggy Yocom of Farmington and Rangeley will tell “Henry Mayeux and the Fight Like to Kill ’Em All.”
 A story she learned from logger William Richard of Phillips, it features a strong, dangerous, mysterious logger who worked around Bemis.